-I heard someone apologize the other day for making costumes BY HAND for a recital and choosing tutus other shorts.
+I heard someone apologize to the moms around the room the other day for making costumes BY HAND for a recital and choosing tutus other shorts.

 I went to a class school party and while prepping with other moms I heard many of them apologizing for not bringing the perfect items or not knowing how to come up with the perfect set up.

-I too also felt a bit overwhelmed at first.
-I was afraid I didn’t bring Enough snacks for the class, and that I didn’t have enough materials for the activity.
+I also felt a bit inadequate at first.
+I was afraid I didn’t bring enough snacks for the class, and that I didn’t have enough materials for the activity.
 I was a few minutes late and I didn’t have enough hooks.
 I felt the need to let everybody know why I didn’t have the perfect Pinterest activity ready.

 I knew though that I could have just surrendered to those feelings of self pity and guilt, or do a good self talk with my own self and rise above.

 I had to sit and think “Hey, Yesterday you did the math and calculated the material to the best of your intention, it’s ok if you miss some material.
 Hey, you read the instructions and prepared your activity it’s ok if someone else brought a state of the art activity for the classroom.
 Hey yesterday you injured your foot and couldn’t walk so you didn’t make it to the store and brought paper materials out of what you have instead of plastic, what you have is just fine.
 Hey you are here for your kids and that is all that matter.”
 “Hey these kids will throw away everything you are doing in within an hour so who cares” JUST KIDDING.
 PROBABLY TRUE, BUT I M TOTALLY JOKING.”